cmu-rss-lab/rosdiscover-evaluation/README.rst

   results/detection/subjects/[autorally-N, autoware-N, ...]

-For each case where we could duplicate the misconfiguration, there is a `buggy.architecture.[yml,acme]`, `fixed.architecture/[yml,acme]` that define the architecture recovered and an `error-report.csv` that reports whether we captured the misconfiguration error or not.
+For each case where we could duplicate the misconfiguration, there is a :code:`buggy.architecture.[yml,acme]`, :code:`fixed.architecture/[yml,acme]` that define the architecture recovered and an :code:`error-report.csv` that reports whether we captured the misconfiguration error or not.

 The results for the recovery case is in: